zonArt/openlp/documentation/manual/source/dualmonitors.rst

 projector hooked up to your computer as the second monitor.
 With the option of extending your desktop across the second monitor, or your operating system's equivalent.

+**Special Note For Projectors Using USB Connections**

+We have experienced difficulties with users using a projector with a USB connection.
+It seems that third party software many times is required to properly setup dual monitors.
+When possible, it is best to use a direct output (VGA, DVI, HDMI, S-Video) from your machine's video card.
+If a USB connection is your only option please carefully read the manual from the manufacture on proper setup.

 Microsoft Windows
 -----------------